Integers

 intX | intX | to | bits, where is between and |

-In Tact, coins
+In Tact, variable coins

-is an alias to VarUInteger 16
+format is an alias to VarUInteger 16

 in TL-B representation, i.e. it takes a variable bit length depending on the optimal number of bytes needed to store the given integer and is commonly used for storing nanoToncoin amounts.